cdktf/cdktf-provider-ionoscloud/docs/s3Bucket.typescript.md

 The name of the bucket.

+It must start and end with a letter or number and contain only lowercase alphanumeric characters, hyphens, periods and underscores.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/ionos-cloud/ionoscloud/6.5.0/docs/resources/s3_bucket#name S3Bucket#name}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/ionos-cloud/ionoscloud/6.5.1/docs/resources/s3_bucket#name S3Bucket#name}

 ---